avocadobravado/intro-week2/README.md

 ## Known Bugs

-Form can only be taken once, if you'd like to take it again, refresh the page.
+* Form can only be taken once, if you'd like to take it again, refresh the page
+* Navbar content spans the entire width of viewport on smaller screens

 ## Support and contact details

-Feel free to reach out with suggestions at rosesponseller@gmail.com
+* Feel free to reach out with suggestions at rosesponseller@gmail.com

 ## Technologies Used

 **Main Languages used:**

 * HTML
 * CSS
 * JavaScript
 * jQuery

 **Other Technologies:**

 * Bootstrap
 * Google Fonts
 * Font Awesome

+## Acknowledgments

+* Copy from site taken from `http://epicodus.com`

+## License

+This project is licensed under the MIT License

 **_Rose Sponseller_** Copyright (c) 2017